sujitpatel22/projectBM/README.md

 Transection.h: Creates and save a transection entry for every payment done- transfers, deposits, withdrawls.
 Validations.h: Every input required by the user in the application is processed through a series of checks and exception handlers to get safe and valid input from the user.
 #
+Note: Some libraries may not work on github codespaces!
+#
 Note: Feel free to update any relevent info in the file to mention the left things.
 Thankyou!